DecisiveAI/mdai-docs/src/install/aws/configure.md

 #### Option 2 - BYO Config
-Ready to commit to using your OTel configuration using the MDAI Engine™?
+Ready to commit to using your OTel configuration using the MDAI Engine?
 Simply update the configuration file (`values/otel-config.yaml`).

-### Configure the MDAI™ Engine
+### Apply configuration to the MDAI Engine

 After you've configured your engine, you can run the `config` command to automate the update to configuration files.